 IPCC: The Scientific Basis

-Run by Greenpeace USA, ExxonSecrets exposes the campaign ExxonMobil has run for more than a decade to fund climate change skeptics and delay action to fix the problem.
+ExxonSecrets exposes the campaign ExxonMobil has run for decades to fund climate change denial and delay political action.

 Also run by the Center for Media and Democracy, Sourcewatch is an encyclopedia of well-documented information about corporate public relations (PR) campaigns, including corporate front groups, people who “front” corporate campaigns, and PR operations.